5T33Z0/OC-Little-Translated/Y_ProperTree_Secrets/README.md

 	<data></data>
 </dict>
 ```
-Isolated patches for your config in raw text format instead of a ready-made .plist.
+Isolated patches in text format instead of a ready-made .plist.
 I hate if patches are posted this way for several reasons:

 - In this form, it's a drag to integrate them into an existing `config.plist`
-- It's hard to "convert" the patch if you want to add it to your config manually since the data is presented in Base64 format.
+- It's hard to "convert" the patch if you want to add it to your config manually since the data is presented in Base64.
 - There's always a chance to mess up the structure of the plist file if you have to do it in text mode.
 - Some plist editors don't even offer/allow pasting of raw text.
-- If you would paste this patch into PlistEdit Pro for example, it wouldn't even convert it into a plist item because the file header and the rest of tree structure is missing.
+If you would paste this patch into PlistEdit Pro for example, it wouldn't even convert it into a plist item because the file header and the rest of tree structure is missing.

 ## ProperTree for the win